aka0459/LabviewPrograms/README.md

-# hello-world
+# LabviewPrograms
-Just following the tutorial
-I had some free time.
-So, decided to explore GitHub
+This repository intends to have Labview Programs.